 Meaning of Contract Manufacturing

-Such manufacturing is widespread in both domestic markets as well as beyond the company’s own country.
+Such manufacturing is widespread in both domestic markets and beyond the company’s own country.
 Industries commonly using contract manufacturing are defense, pharmaceuticals, computers and peripherals, automobiles, and mobile telephony.
-Because of the advent of online marketplaces such as Amazon and eBay, a seller can practically get anything and everything produced through a third-party manufacturer and sells it across the world.
+Because of the advent of online marketplaces such as Amazon and eBay, a seller can practically get anything, and everything produced through a third-party manufacturer and sells it across the world.
 Contract manufacturing enables a company to sell a product under its brand name without itself being engaged with the production process.
-As a result, they need not invest in expensive factory setups, hire workforce, equipment, and even arrange for its packaging and distribution.
+As a result, they need not invest in expensive factory setups, hire workforce and equipment, and even arrange its packaging and distribution.